yacinbm/proberequestanalyser/README.md

 probe requests using the Scapy python library.
 It is also used to extract relevant Dot11 and RadioTap fields which are relevant to analyze the probe requests and their emittor.

-This repository contrains two demo applications indicating how to use the CaptureEngine component.
+This repository contains two demo applications indicating how to use the CaptureEngine component.
 The first one is a command line interface, and the second one is a Graphical User Interface with more advanced functionnality.

 # Getting Started